Root Protection Area Calculator Tool

 3. Use the RPA Radius to understand site constraints

-Single Stem Tree.png
+Single Stem

-Measure tree at 1.5m
+Measure the diameter of each stem at 1.5m

 Multi-stem